mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 ![](../images/faster-collections/data-size-5.png)

-The big two big competitors in this benchmark are the versionable list and the native JavaScript array.
+The two big competitors in this benchmark are the `VersionableList` and the native JavaScript array.
 As we see the built-in JavaScript list performs just a little bit better than `VersionableList`.
 Immutable.js list is slower because of the overhead caused by copying the entire data structure on change.

 ### 10 entries